polyfy/polylith/readme.md

   `(timbre/log! :info :p ~args))
 ```

-There are more to say about interfaces:
+Here are some additional tips on how to work with interfaces:
-- Destructuring of parameters can be done in the delegating namespace.
+- Functions can be sorted in alphabetical order in the interface, while we can freely arrange them in the implementation.
-  This can sometimes improve the readability, so instead of e.g.
+- The interface can expose the name of the entity, e.g. `sell [car]`, while the implementing function can do the
-  `sell [{:keys [model type color]}]` we can have `sell [car]`.
+  destructuring, e.g. `sell [{:keys [model type color]}]` which sometimes can improve the readability.
-- We can list the functions in alphabetic order in the interface if we like.
 - If we have a [multi-arity function](http://clojure-doc.org/articles/language/functions.html#multi-arity-functions)
-  in the interface then we can choose to have a single arity function in the implementing
+  in the interface, a simplification can sometimes be to have a single arity function in the implementing
-  namespace, and pass in parameters as `nil` when needed.
+  namespace that allows some parameters to be passed in as `nil`.
 - If using [variadic functions](http://clojure-doc.org/articles/language/functions.html#variadic-functions)
-  in the interface, we can choose to pass in what comes after `&` as a `list` to the
+  in the interface, a simplification is to pass in what comes after `&` as a `list` to the implementing function.
-  implementing function, which sometimes can simplify the code.
+- Testing is simplified by allowing access to implementing namespaces from the `test` directory.
+  Only the code under the `src` directory is restricted to only access the `interface` namespace.
+  The check is performed when running the `check` or `info` command or performed by the `githook`.
+- All functions can be declared public.
+This improves testability and the debugging experience.
+  When stopping at a breakpoint to evaluate a function, we don't need to use any special syntax to access it,
+  because it's not private, resulting in one less problem to care about.
 - If using a `function` in two components that implement the same interface,
   all definitions must be `function`.
-The same goes for macros.
+The same goes for `macros`.
+The reason for this restriction is that
+  functions are composable, but macros are not, which could otherwise cause problems.

-- The `interface` namespace name can be changed in `:interface-ns` in `./deps.edn` if you have good
+Finally, if we have really good reasons to, the `interface` namespace name can be changed in `:interface-ns` in `./deps.edn`.
-  reasons to do that.
-- We are allowed to access other namespaces than the `interface` from
-  the `test` directory.
-Only the code under the `src` directory is checked
-  to only access the `interface` namespace when executing the `check` or `info` command.
-  This simplifies testing.

 ## Base